-The In Vitro Solubility of Fasiglifam and Fasiglifam-G
+The in vitro solubility of fasiglifam and fasiglifam-G

-The in vitro solubility of fasiglifam and fasiglifam-G in dog and human bile was determined using individual bile samples collected from the respective species spiked with different concentrations of [14 C]fasiglifam or [14 C]fasiglifam-G. Results of these studies showed that the solubility limit for both fasiglifam and fasiglifam-G was approximately 3000 $\mu g/ml$ in dog bile and approximately 1000 $\mu g/ml$ in human bile (Table 8).
+The in vitro solubility of fasiglifam and fasiglifam-G in dog and human bile was determined using

+[C]fasiglifam or [C]fasiglifam-G. Results of these studies showed that the solubility limit for both fasiglifam and fasiglifam-G was approximately 3000 μg/mL in dog bile, and approximately 1000 μg/mL in human bile (Table 8).
 No apparent effect of either total bile acid concentrations or bile pH was noted on solubility.